Battle of Selma: Prelude

 Early the next morning Forrest arrived at Selma, Alabama, a town of about 10,000 inhabitants, "horse and rider covered in blood."
 He advised Lieutenant-General Richard Taylor, departmental commander, to leave the city.
 Taylor did so after giving Forrest command of the defense.
 Selma was protected by three miles of fortifications, which ran in a semicircle around the city.
 They were anchored on the north and south by the Alabama River.
 The works had been built two years earlier and, while neglected since then, they were still formidable.
 The defenses were from 8 to 12 feet high, 15 feet thick at the base, and had a ditch 4 feet wide and 5 feet deep along the front.
 Before this was a picket fence of heavy posts planted in the ground, 5 feet high, and sharpened at the top.
 At prominent positions, earthen forts were built with artillery in position to cover the ground over which an assault would have to be made.

-The Confederates defending Selma consisted of Armstrong, Roddey, and Crossland's brigades, Myrick's Artillery Battalion, Forrest's escort, and Alabama militia.
+The Confederates defending Selma consisted of Armstrong's, Crossland's, and Roddey's brigades, Myrick's Artillery Battalion, Forrest's escort, and Alabama militia.
 Forrest's line of battle was so long that his 2,000 men were separated from each other from five to ten feet.
 There being from five to ten times as many Union troops, their line was close together.
 Just before the battle, it looked like they were all over the field to their front.

 Wilson's force arrived at the Selma fortifications at 2 p.m.
 He placed Gen. Long's division across the Summerfield Road, with the Chicago Board of Trade Battery in support.
 Upton's Division was placed across the Range Line Road with Battery I, 4th U.S. Artillery in support.
 Wilson had 9,000 well-armed and well-trained troops available to make the assault.
 Wilson's plan was for Upton to send in a 300-man detachment after dark to cross the swamp on the Confederate right, enter the works, and begin a flanking movement toward the center moving along the line of fortifications.
 Then a single gun from Upton's artillery would fire the signal for an attack by the entire Federal corps.
 At 5 p.m., however, the ammunition train in Wilson's rear was attacked by advance elements of Forrest's scattered forces who were moving toward Selma.
 Long and Upton had both positioned significant numbers of the troops in their rear to guard against such an event.
 However, Long decided on his own to begin an assault against the Selma fortifications to neutralize the attack in his rear.